jakubhomoly/homoly.me/content/posts/2020-02-17---jest-testing-structure.md

 ---
+template: post
 title: Organizing tests with jest projects
-date: "2020-02-17T16:17:16.169Z"
-template: "post"
+slug: organizing-tests-with-jest-projects
 draft: false
-slug: "organizing-tests-with-jest-projects"
+date: '2020-02-17T16:17:16.169Z'
+description: >-
+  Setting up multiple test suites with jest can be labor intesive.
+In this article, you will learn about the powerful projects feature of Jest that will simplify this process drastically.
-category: "blog"
+category: blog
 tags:
-  - "jest"
+  - jest
-  - "javascript testing"
+  - javascript testing
-description: "Setting up multiple test suites with jest can be labor intesive.
-In this article, you will learn about the powerful projects feature of Jest that will simplify this process drastically."
-socialImage: "/media/jakub.jpg"
 ---

 Running tests with jest is a pretty smooth experience right out the box.
 You can have different commands for unit and integration or end-to-end tests, and then a command to run all of them at once whenever needed.